Svetlana-Leonova/GameOfLife/README.md

 It is a React implementation of the game of life algorithm.

-I followed the below tutorial from FreeCodeCamp for React implementation and refactored the code to use a different algorithm for running the simulation.
+I followed the below tutorial from FreeCodeCamp for React implementation and refactored the code from tutorial to use a different algorithm for running the simulation.

 [Link to React tutorial from FreeCodeCamp](https://www.youtube.com/watch?v=PM0_Er3SvFQ&list=WL)